volodymyrhudyma/blog/content/blog/2020-05-10-regular-expressions-in-javascript.md

 ## Literal notation vs constructor

-**Literal notation** results in compilation of the regular expression when the expression is evaluated.
+**Literal notation** results in the compilation of the regular expression when the expression is evaluated.

 Use literal notation when the regular expression will remain constant.

 **Example**: if you use literal notation to construct a regular expression used in a loop, the regular expression won't be recompiled on each iteration.

-**Constructor** of the regular expression object results in runtime compilation of the regular expression.
+**Constructor** of the regular expression object results in a runtime compilation of the regular expression.

 Use the constructor function when you know the regular expression pattern will be changing, or you don't know the pattern and are getting it from another source, such as user input.